-Clippers sign draft picks Kabengele, Mann
+Clippers sign draft picks Kabengele ad Mann

 Mann was picked 48th overall in the second round.
 The guard averaged 11.4 points, 6.5 rebounds and 2.5 assists as a senior at Florida State, where he led the team to the Sweet 16 of last season’s NCAA Tournament.

+Also Tuesday, the Clippers signed guard Amir Coffey to a two-way contract after he went undrafted last month.
+He averaged 9.0 points, 3.8 rebounds and 3.2 assists in three seasons at Minnesota.

-Terms of the deals were not announced Tuesday.
+Terms of the deals weren’t announced.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports